Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

 \subsection{Quantizable functions}

 \

-To define quantizable functions, we need the following: \begin{defn} We define a \emph{weight} on $\W_{X,\C}[[\hbar]]$ by assigning weights on its generators:
+To define quantizable functions, we need the following \begin{defn} We define a \emph{weight} on $\W_{X,\C}[[\hbar]]$ by assigning weights on its generators:

-This weight is compatible with the fiberwise Wick product $\star$.
-It is clear that a section of $\W_{X,\C}$ is of finite weight if and only if it is both a polynomial in $\hbar$ and $\bar{y}^j$'s.
-There is an associated increasing filtration on the Weyl bundle.
-Explicitly, we let $(\W_{X,\C}[[\hbar]])_N$ denote sums of monomials with weight $\leq N$. \end{defn} \begin{rmk} A section of the formal Weyl bundle lives in a finite filtration component if and only if it lives in $\Sym^\bullet\overline{TX}^*\otimes\W_X[\hbar]$. \end{rmk} \begin{rmk} This weight is different from the one in \cite{Fed}, although both are compatible with the fiberwise Wick product.
-The weight we just defined is a polarized version, namely, only anti-holomorphic terms in $\W_{X,\C}$ have non-zero weights. \end{rmk} Admissible Fedosov connections $D_{\alpha}$ of polynomial degrees in $\hbar$ have the following nice property: \begin{lem} Suppose $D_\alpha$ is an admissible Fedosov connection which is of degree $k$ as a polynomial in $\hbar$.
-Then for any $N\geq 0$, we have
+This weight is compatible with the fiberwise Wick product $\star$, in the sense that the product preserves the weight.
+It is clear that a section of $\W_{X,\C}$ is \emph{of finite weight} if and only if it is both a polynomial in $\hbar$ and $\bar{y}^j$'s.
+There is an associated increasing filtration on the Weyl bundle; explicitly, we let $(\W_{X,\C}[[\hbar]])_N$ denote sums of monomials with weights $\leq N$. \end{defn} \begin{rmk} A section of the formal Weyl bundle lives in a finite filtration component if and only if it lives in $\Sym^\bullet\overline{T^*X}\otimes\W_X[\hbar]$. \end{rmk} \begin{rmk} This weight is different from the one in \cite{Fed}, although both are compatible with the fiberwise Wick product.
+The weight we just defined is a \emph{polarized} version, namely, only anti-holomorphic terms in $\W_{X,\C}$ have non-zero weights. \end{rmk} Admissible Fedosov connections $D_{\alpha}$ of polynomial degree 1 in $\hbar$ have the following nice property: \begin{lem} Suppose $D_\alpha$ is an admissible Fedosov connection of polynomial degree $l$ in $\hbar$.
+Then for any $N\geq 0$, we have $D_\alpha\left((\W_{X,\C}[[\hbar]])_N\right)\subset (\W_{X,\C}[[\hbar]])_{N+2l}$. \end{lem}